A community for qualitative researchers.

 In-person Reception

-Come learn more about QuIRI, celebrate the work of fellow qualitative researchers from across campus, and discuss possible collaboration opportunities in-person!
-Please join us for our in-person reception event.
+Learn more about QuIRI, celebrate the work of fellow qualitative researchers from across campus, and discuss possible collaboration opportunities in person!

 Graduate Researchers Panel